R3marks/Jaden-Training/README.md

 ```JSON
 "build": "react-scripts build && move build ../jaden-backend/public",
 ```

+Before building either the frontend or backend, make sure to install the repositories packages in each directory with `npm install`

 In the `jaden-frontend` directory, you can then build the react app.
 ```bash
 {FOLDER}\Jaden-Website\jaden-frontend> npm run build